straw-hat-team/adr/src/adrs/7565730517/README.md

 logging noise stems from messages that do not require action, creating false alarms and distracting from actionable issues.

-### Sentry
+### Error Reporting

-Sentry should be a high-signal tool.
-All logs sent to Sentry must be actionable.
+Error Reporting tools (e.g., Sentry, Datadog Error, etc.) should be a high-signal tool.
+All logs sent to the error reporting tool must be actionable.

-- Do not log messages to Sentry unless they require immediate investigation or fixing.
+- Do not log messages to the error reporting tool unless they require immediate investigation or fixing.
 Use the regular logger module for informational or ignorable issues.
-- If a Sentry issue is raised:
+- If an error issue is raised:
   - Immediately assign it to yourself.
   - Fix it promptly.
 If unsure how to proceed, ask for help immediately.
-- The long-term goal is to have a silent Sentry.
+- The long-term goal is to have a silent Error Reporting tool.

 ### Logger